mahlas-network/mahlas-network.github.io/parts/uncategorized/Guide-howToStartNewMahlas.md

 * Any Mahlas can have a speed of change which will define how they might change in time.
 * Creators interact and effect a Mahlas with every task they do or decision they make.
 * Every decision of a Mahlas could have chance factors included.
-* ?
-Could Instant Mahlas's be created?
-Create, make an artwok, dissappear.

 # White Paper